 Hello!!!
-My name is Valerie and I have Primary Biliary Cirrhosis …
+My name is Valerie and I have Primary Biliary Cholangitis …

 PBC is a slowly progressive autoimmune disease of the biliary system.
 The bile ducts which link the liver to the gut are destroyed so bile can no longer flow through them, it builds up in the liver damaging the liver cells and causing inflammation and scarring.
 Over the years the liver can no longer repair itself leading to cirrhosis.